 Section B. Dues

 Active.
 Annual dues of active members shall be established by the Executive Board.
-The term of membership shall extend from the first day of the annual conference to the first day of the annual conference the following year.
+The annual term of membership shall extend from September 1-August 31.

 Student.
 Annual dues of student members shall be established by the Executive Board.
-The term of membership shall extend from the first day of the annual summer conference to the first day of the annual summer conference the following year.
+The annual term of membership shall extend from September 1-August 31.

 Section C. Regional Council